 kids playing cricket in an empty area just outside the city wall

-beginning of the walk the English-speaking one and said something about his “girlfriend” and the girlfriend of one of the other guys.
+the walk the English-speaking one and said something about his “girlfriend” and the girlfriend of one of the other guys.

 Later the conversation turned to marriage, as it invariably does in Asia.
 Again there was the the usual surprise that someone my age could be unmarried.
 I explained that we don’t have arranged marriages in Australia.
 One of them who didn’t speak English turned to the politics student and with that “ask him about...” look, said something in Hindi, with the words “sex” and “girlfriend” in it.
 Given that he didn’t speak any English, even though it’s common to mix in English words for anything vaguely new or foreign it still seems strange that sex is such a foreign concept that they feel the need to use the English word for it.

 The politics student laughed but declined to translate.